Clortox/Gluttony-Cluster/docs/index.md

 Welcome to the documentation for my k3s cluster, aka my datacenter at home.

+If you are looking for user documentation, navigate to [the user docs](./user/index.md)

 ## About this project

 This project is a small datacenter that I run in my house.